DavidJVitale/cupcake_lab/README.md

 * django/
     * All the django project components.
 This includes the HTML/CSS/Javascript, as well as the Cupcake Body endpoints
     * /react_frontend/
         * The react-based front-end used to visualize these backend interactions.
-Forked from node_react_boilerplate (see DavidJVitale.com)
+Forked from [node_react_boilerplate](https://github.com/DavidJVitale/node_react_boilerplate)
 * flask/
     * All the flask project components.
 This includes the Cupcake Frosting components.
 * pyramid/